canvasxyz/canvas/docs/index.md

 <div :class="$style.end">

-Canvas is an open source project built by a team with experience at MIT, Princeton, and Protocol Labs, that has built Web3 products used by tens of thousands.
-It has been under active development since 2022 with the support of <a href="https://www.protocol.vc/" target="_blank">PLVC</a>,
+Canvas is an open source project built by a team with experience at MIT, Princeton, and Protocol Labs, that has also built Web3 products used by tens of thousands of users.
+It has been under active development since 2022 with support from <a href="https://www.protocol.vc/" target="_blank">PLVC</a>,
-<a href="https://alliance.xyz/" target="_blank">Alliance</a>, <a href="https://zeitgeist.xyz/" target="_blank">Zeitgeist</a>, <a href="https://fil.org/" target="_blank">Filecoin Foundation</a>, and others.
+<a href="https://alliance.xyz/" target="_blank">Alliance</a>, <a href="https://zeitgeist.xyz/" target="_blank">Zeitgeist</a>, <a href="https://fil.org/" target="_blank">Filecoin</a>, and others.

 </div>

-Subscribe to our email updates for more information:
+We also send infrequent email updates.
+Subscribe here for more information:

 <br/>